 The situation you described may not be fair or practical but it is consistent with lender guidelines.
-When you apply for a mortgage, lenders use all monthly debt obligations an applicant is responsible for including mortgage, property tax, homeowners insurance, credit card, student and car loan payments.
-The lender then uses the monthly gross income figure for all applicants to calculate the debt-to-income ratio used to determined what size loan you qualify for.
+When you apply for a mortgage or other loan, lenders include all monthly debt obligations you are responsible for including mortgage, property tax, homeowners insurance, credit cards and car, personal and student loan payments.
+The lender also uses the monthly gross incomes for all borrowers on the loan application to calculate the debt-to-income ratio used to determined what size loan you qualify for.

-Assuming your relative does not have excessive non-mortgage monthly debt (e.g. credit card, car and student loans), his or her income should offset the extra mortgage expense the lender includes in your debt-to-income ratio and help you qualify for larger loan amount.
-But to reiterate, the only way the lender will include income from an additional individual, such as your relative, is if that individual is a co-applicant and co-borrower on the loan.
+Assuming your relative does not have excessive non-mortgage monthly debt, his or her income should offset the extra mortgage expense the lender includes in your debt-to-income ratio and help you qualify for larger loan amount, together.
+But to reiterate, the only way the lender includes income from an additional individual, such as your relative, is if that person is listed as a co-borrower on the loan.

 To summarize, if your relative agrees to be a co-borrower you should be good to go with the other loan.
 If he or she does not agree to be a co-borrower, then the mortgage you have together is factored into your debt-to-income ratio but his or her monthly gross income is not.
 Although this approach may not seem fair, this is how lender underwriting policies apply to your situation.

 One final option to explore is to consider having the co-borrower pay you rent for all or part of the mortgage payment.
 If you can show lenders that you consistently receive rent from a co-borrower, you may be able to include this income when you apply for other loans.
 Increasing your monthly income improves your debt-to-income ratio and increases the mortgage or other loan amount you qualify for.